Medacorp/Luigi-s-Mansion/Technical documentation/Entity variables.md

 ```
 entity: {
     //New data
-    scan_message:{ //The message spoken when scanning Toad, E. Gadd or this portrait ghost.
+    scan_message:{ //The message spoken when scanning this Toad, E. Gadd, portrait ghost or fake door.
         sender:"me", //Who speaks when scanning this entity.
 Either "scanner" or "me".
 If set to scanner, and the scan is from Gooigi, sends the usual "......" message instead.
         message:'{"translate":"..."}', //The message to send.
         plural_message:'{"translate":"..."}' //The message used when more than 1 player is present; only used is sender is set to "me".